-Last night, while eating stinging nettle pesto and MSC labeled haddock, my husband and I agreed that stinging nettle is probably our favorite late winter/early spring green.
+Last night, while eating stinging nettle pesto and MSC labeled haddock, my husband and I agreed that stinging nettle is probably our favorite late winter and early spring green.
 Why?

 As we wrote about in Why you should grow and use stinging nettle, this famously prickly plant has lots of attributes:

 - it’s perennial so you don’t have to replant it each year;

 - it offers a wonderful mild flavor and is incredibly versatile in the kitchen;

 - stinging nettle is one of the most nutritious, high protein greens on the planet;

 - the plant produces huge quantities of greens each year with little effort — arguably a little too much if it escapes your garden beds.

 We’ve been picking and eating piles of stinging nettle from our two patches this spring.
 We’re also trying to diversify our stinging nettle recipe portfolio so that we (and thus you) have more ways to use stinging nettle in the kitchen.

 Hence, this new stinging nettle pesto with green garlic recipe.

 Step-by-step: getting this stinging nettle pesto recipe perfect